rcl-cloud-apps/cloud101/webapp.md

 ![webapp](images/webapp-nop-install.PNG)

 - Add SQL Server name, Database name, SQL Server username and password.
-You will get the SQL Server name on the Database Server **Properties** page.
+You will the information to connect to the database on the [Database Properties](https://rcl-cloud-apps.github.io/cloud101/database.html#database-properties) page.

 - Click the 'Install' button when you are done